 - overweight and obesity

-There are no rules controlling the use of the terms ‘dietitian’ and ‘nutritionist’, which can be used by people with limited nutrition training.
+There are no rules controlling the use of the terms ‘dietitian’ and ‘nutritionist’.
+This means they can be used by people with limited nutrition training, as well as fully trained health professionals.
 Always ask about the qualifications of a dietitian or nutritionist.
-When choosing a dietitian, make sure they have an Accredited Practising Dietitian (APD) credential.
+When choosing a dietitian, make sure they are an Accredited Practising Dietitian (APD).

 Dietitians are trained professionals

 Dietitians are qualified professionals with the skills to provide expert nutrition and dietary advice.
 They translate the latest scientific information into practical advice about what to eat.Dietitians have university qualifications gained from courses accredited by the Dietitians Association of Australia (DAA).
 They keep up to date with new training and education, and meet the DAA’s guidelines for evidence-based practice.

 Dietitians work across many different fields, including:

 - patient care – dietitians in hospitals and nursing homes educate patients and family members on eating well.
 They work with them to make sure that diets meet individual needs.
 They develop menus to meet patients’ nutritional needs.
 For example, they adapt menus for people recovering from illness or surgery, or with health conditions like: